jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ![](/assets/canada-march27-regression-plot.png)
 &nbsp;

 Similar to the previous example, the MCMC has converged.
-The trace plots below show sufficient mixing and stationarity of the chains, and $\hat{R}$ values less than $1.1$.
+The trace plots below show sufficient mixing and stationarity of the chains, and most $\hat{R}$ values less than $1.1$.

 &nbsp;
 ![](/assets/canada-march27-trace-plots.png)